FGM-148 Javelin: Qualification testing

 The Javelin Environmental Test System (JETS) is a mobile test set for Javelin All-Up-Round (AUR) and the Command Launch Unit (CLU).
 It can be configured to functionally test the AUR or the CLU individually or both units in a mated tactical mode.
 This mobile unit may be repositioned at the various environmental testing facilities.
 The mobile system is used for all phases of Javelin qualification testing.
 There is a non-mobile JETS used for stand-alone CLU testing.
 This system is equipped with an environmental chamber and is primarily used for Product Verification Testing (PRVT).
 Capabilities include: Javelin CLU testing; Javelin AUR testing; Javelin Mated Mode testing; Javelin testing in various environmental conditions; and CLU PRVT.

 The all-up-round test sets include: extreme temperature testing; missile tracker testing (track rate error, tracking sensitivity); seeker/focal plane array testing (cool-down time, dead/defective pixels, seeker identification); pneumatic leakage; continuity measurements; ready time; and guidance sections (guidance commands, fin movement).

+Indian collaboration

+In February 2025, a Javelin Joint Venture (Raytheon & Lockheed Martin) signed an agreement with India's Bharat Dynamics Limited (BDL) to explore the co-production of the missile system in India.
+According to Lockheed Martin, this would allow them to "evaluate the possibility of manufacturing Javelin in India" in order to attend to the potential future requirements of the Indian Ministry of Defence.
+In July, India formally sent a proposal to the United States on the co-production of the missile.
+On 30 August 2026, Javelin Joint Venture signed a memorandum of understanding (MoU) with Tata Advanced Systems Limited (TASL) to collaborate on the Javelin all-up round after evaluating multiple Indian companies based on their capabilities and expertise.
+The collaboration is expected to result in the establishment of a final assembly and integration facility with local component production capabilities.
+According to reports, the sub-assembly kits produced at Lockheed Martin’s facility in Troy, Alabama the and Guidance Electronics Units from Raytheon’s facility in Tucson, Arizona will be shipped to India for final assembly, testing and delivery.